 Snowmaking is a controversial topic for Flagstaff locals, especially Native Americans.
 The San Francisco Peaks are sacred to Native Americans and manmade snow is created with reclaimed water.
 Over the years, there have been protests, petitions and legal efforts made to stop the making of snow.
 But as of now, snowmaking is actively being done to ensure a better, more consistent snowpack at the resort all winter long.FIRST THINGS FIRST...

 Want a shuttle to pick you up in the Phoenix area and take you directly to Arizona Snowbowl this winter?
 Check out Alpine Express.
-They have two pick-up locations, Tempe Market Place and Happy Valley Town Center.
+They have three pick-up locations, North Valley, Scottsdale, and East Valley.
 This luxury bus will take you and all your snow gear directly to Arizona Snowbowl.
 You don't have to mess with chains, 4WD or the stress of winter driving conditions!
 Sit back with your friends and family and relax!
 This is becoming one of the most popular ways to get to Snowbowl from Phoenix.

 Snowbowl is located 7 miles northwest of Flagstaff on Highway 180.
 Turn right on Snowbowl Road and continue another 7 miles.
 The Ski Lift Lodge & Cabins are located on Highway 180, at the base of Snowbowl Road.